canonical/maas/docs/maascli.rst

    It sounds a bit like they will get a cup of tea and a biscuit.
-Actually this just sends each node-group worker an update of it's credentials (API key, node-group name).
+Actually this just sends each node-group worker an update of its credentials (API key, node-group name).
 This command is usually not needed at a user level, but is often used by worker nodes.

 .. option:: accept <uuid>

-   Accepts a node-group or number of nodegroups indicated by the supplied uuid
+   Accepts a node-group or number of nodegroups indicated by the supplied UUID

 .. option:: reject <uuid>

-   Rejects a node-group or number of nodegroups indicated by the supplied uuid
+   Rejects a node-group or number of nodegroups indicated by the supplied UUID

 node-group-interface
 ^^^^^^^^^^^^^^^^^^^^
 For managing the applied interfaces.
-See :ref:<node_group_interfaces>.
+See also :ref:<node_group_interfaces>.

-Usage: maas-cli *<profile>* node-group-interfaces [-d --degug] [-h --help] [-k --insecure] read | update | delete [parameters...]
+Usage: maas-cli *<profile>* node-group-interfaces [-d --debug] [-h --help] [-k --insecure] read | update | delete [parameters...]

 ..program:: maas-cli node-group-interface

 .. option:: read <uuid> <interface>

-   Returns the current settings for the given uuid and interface
+   Returns the current settings for the given UUID and interface

 .. option:: update [parameters]